ndeviant/may-starter-example/README.md

 > Yarn is a modern alternative to npm.
 Yarn works with the same `package.json` file and also downloads the necessary modules to the `node_modules` folder, but does it much faster.

-- download the build: `git clone https://github.com/ndeviant/twig-bem-starter.git`
+- download the build: `git clone https://github.com/ndeviant/may-starter.git`
 - install`gulp` globally: `yarn global add gulp-cli`
-- go to the downloaded folder with the build:`cd twig-bem-starter`
+- go to the downloaded folder with the build:`cd may-starter`
 - download the necessary dependencies: `yarn`
 - to get started, enter the command:`yarn start` (development mode)
 - to build a project, enter the command `yarn build` (build mode)